seongmin-mun/VisualSystem/Minor/MultiAxisVis/README.md

 [![Python](https://img.shields.io/badge/Python-Used-blue.svg)](https://shields.io/#/) [![JavaScript](https://img.shields.io/badge/JavaScript-Used-brightgreen.svg)](https://shields.io/#/) [![HTML/CSS](https://img.shields.io/badge/HTML%2FCSS-Used-yellow.svg)](https://shields.io/#/)

 ## Abstract
 Rhapsodie is a 33000-word treebank of spoken French that is annotated for syntax and prosody.
-It breaks down into 57 five-minute long samples produced by 89 male and female speakers.
+It breaks down into 57 five-minute-long samples produced by 89 male and female speakers.
 The discourse profile of each sample is captured by six variables: event structure (dialogue vs. monologue), social context (public vs. private), genre (argumentation, description, narrative, oratory, and procedural), interactivity (interactive, non-interactive, and semi-interactive), channel (broadcasting and face-to-face), and planning type (planned, semi-spontaneous, and spontaneous).
 This visualization uses MultiAxis Plot to help users select and analyze the variables and legends they want.

 ### Screenshots
 -----------